-and 55°S, as reported in the literature (e.g., Hoskins and Hodges, 2005), resulting in fewer cyclones around Antarctica in a pattern similar to the one reported to the negative SAM phase (Reboita et al., 2015).
+The genesis and track densities differences between u10 EOFs phases (A minus B) are shown in Fig. 6, where regions with significant values are indicated by black dots.
+The track and genesis density for u10 EOF1 can be found on Appendix B (Fig. B1), where it is possible to evaluate the spatial patterns of density in order to understand the differences discussed in this section.
+The density differences computed for swh EOFs revealed similar patterns for u10, and, for clearance, they are presented on Appendix B (Fig. B2).
+The swh related fields are slightly weaker, showing a weaker response of swh EOFs phases, which is expected once this field is also influenced by remote forcing (i.e., swell).
+In Fig. 6, the spatial pattern of the track density differences is represented by a zonal tripole in the EOF1 of u10, which distinguishes the regions over high, middle and subtropical latitudes, including the coastal area between Uruguay and Southern Brazil.
+The track density differences show that phase B of EOF1/PC retains the main South Atlantic storm track between 40°S and 55°S, as reported in the literature (e.g., Hoskins and Hodges, 2005), resulting in fewer cyclones around Antarctica in a pattern similar to the one expected in the negative SAM phase (Reboita et al., 2015).
 In phase A, the opposite occurs, and the main storm track is shifted southward, resulting in fewer cyclones in middle latitudes.
-However, in these conditions, a secondary storm track emerges around 35°S. The cyclogenesis density differences reinforce this pattern, presenting in phase B (A) less (more) genesis activity at Antarctica Peninsula and more (less) activity between 40°S and 55°S, both in the ARG genesis region and the oceanic portion.
+However, in these conditions, a secondary storm track emerges around 35°S. The cyclogenesis density differences reinforce this pattern, presenting in phase B less (more) genesis activity at Antarctica Peninsula and more (less) activity between 40°S and 55°S, both in the ARG genesis region and the oceanic portion.
 The LA PLATA genesis region is enhanced in phase A, supporting the positive track density response at subtropical latitudes.

 The track densities differences for EOF2 of u10 also reveal a zonal tripole, with narrower zonal bands when compared to EOF1 tracks (Fig. 6b).
 In phase A (B), the cyclone activity presents a positive (negative) signal between 30°S-40°S and 60°S-70°S, and negative (positive) between 40°S-60°S. By the genesis density, it is possible to see that genesis in LA PLATA and northern ARG region are enhanced in phase A, as well in the Antarctica Peninsula.
-The genesis signal is mainly at the oceanic area adjacent to the South Brazilian and Uruguayan coasts, and separate the traditional ARG genesis region into two, being the northern portion active during phase A and the southern portion active in phase B. The behaviour observed in genesis and track densities can be interpreted as a direct consequence of the EOF2 pattern once it shows an enhancing (weakening) of westerlies at 35°S (45°S) in phase A, affecting baroclinic waves development for the same reason explained for EOF1.
-In both cases, the coupling between track densities and zonal wind anomalies are consistent with positive baroclinic feedback (Robinson, 2000), which shows that the mean flow modifications by baroclinic eddies, i.e., cyclones, reinforce the low-level baroclinicity.
+The genesis signal is mainly at the oceanic area adjacent to the South Brazilian and Uruguayan coasts, and separate the traditional ARG genesis region into two, being the northern portion active during phase A and the southern portion active in phase B. The behaviour observed in genesis and track densities can be interpreted as a direct consequence of EOF2 pattern once it shows a enhancing (weakening) of westerlies at 35°S (45°S) in phase A, affecting baroclinic waves development for the same reason explained for EOF1.